Faculty: Andrew W. Robertson

 - (ed.)
 The Encyclopedia of American Political History, Volume I: The Colonial Era, 1500-1783 (Washington, D.C.: Congressional Quarterly Press, April 2010).

 - Beyond the Founders: New Approaches to Political History in the Early American Republic, edited by Jeffrey L. Pasley, Andrew W. Robertson, and David Waldstreicher (Chapel Hill: University of North Carolina Press, 2004).

 - The Language of Democracy: Political Rhetoric in Britain and the United States, 1790-1900 (1995; paper ed.
 Charlottesville: University of Virginia Press, 2005)

-- “The Tortuous Trajectory of Jeffersonian Democracy,” in Daniel Peart and Adam I. P. Smith, eds., Practicing Democracy (Charlottesville: University of Virginia Press, forthcoming, fall 2014).
+- “The Tortuous Trajectory of Jeffersonian Democracy,” in Daniel Peart and Adam I. P. Smith, eds., Practicing Democracy (Charlottesville: University of Virginia Press, fal1 2015).

-- “Tocqueville and American Democracy: The Meaning of Particulier,” in Emmanuelle Avril and Johan Neem, eds., Contested Democracy: Contestation and Participation in the English-Speaking World (London: Taylor and Francis, forthcoming fall 2014).
+- “Tocqueville and American Democracy: The Meaning of Particulier,” in Emmanuelle Avril and Johan Neem, eds., Contested Democracy: Contestation and Participation in the English-Speaking World (London: Taylor and Francis, 2014).

 - “’Look on This Picture. . .
 And on This!’: Nationalism, Localism, and Partisan Images of Otherness in the United States, 1787-1820,” American Historical Review 106 (October 2001): 1263-80.